Pigs Get Fat, Hogs Get Slaughtered And Bears Win Awards

 Consider these excerpts from the OECD's latest global outlook:

-In the United States, S&P500 price-to-earnings (P/E) ratios, based on expected earnings, now significantly exceed the 30-year average.
+In the United States, S&P 500 price-to-earnings (P/E) ratios, based on expected earnings, now significantly exceed the 30-year average.

 High growth in expected earnings may exaggerate the expected benefits of possible policy initiatives, including corporate tax cuts.
 The rise in a widely-used metric of market valuation - the Shiller cyclically-adjusted P/E ratio which discounts recent earnings developments - to its highest level since the dot-com boom is also a worrying development.

 Equity prices are vulnerable to downward revisions in earnings expectations, a faster-than-expected rise in government bond yields and investor sentiment shifts.
 A big correction in equity prices could weigh on economic activity via wealth effects and the financial conditions for firms (though such effects appear to have weakened in recent years).
 Heightened financial market volatility could also spill over to other assets and countries, with negative feedback loops.
-In the United States, perceived risks of a significant decline in S&P500 equity prices one-month ahead, as measured by the SKEW index, have recently risen to a record high (Figure 1.22).
+In the United States, perceived risks of a significant decline in S&P 500 equity prices one-month ahead, as measured by the SKEW index, have recently risen to a record high (Figure 1.22).

 Now as usual, you're free to completely ignore that, but I think it is entirely fair to say at this point that the multifarious nature of these warnings seems to undercut the notion that cautionary assessments emanate solely from a tight-knit group of people with ulterior motives.